Home > Investing for beginners > How many ISAs can I have?

 How many ISAs can I have?

 If you pay more than £20,000 into ISAs in a single tax year (tax year runs 6 April to 5 April the following year), you could receive a fine from HMRC.
-No matter how many ISAs you have, this annual allowance doesn’t change.
+No matter how many ISAs you have, this annual allowance stays the same.

 Let’s be honest, for most of us, this isn’t a problem.
-However, it’s useful to be aware of this limit particularly if you receive inheritance or another unexpected lump sum.
+However, it’s useful to be aware of this limit particularly if you receive inheritance or other unexpected lump sum.

 Can you pay into more than one ISA?